ligato/docs/docs/plugins/vpp-plugins.md

 ## ABF Plugin

-The ACL-based forwarding plugin is an implementation of policy-based routing (PBR).
-With ABF, packets are forwarded based on user-defined fields expressed by ACLs, rather than by a longest match lookup in a routing table.
+The ACL-based forwarding (ABF) plugin implements policy-based routing (PBR).
+With ABF, you forward packets using ACL rules, rather than a destination longest match lookup into a routing table performed in normal IP forwarding.

 **References:**

 - [VPP ABF proto][abf-proto]
 - [VPP ABF model][abf-model]

-The ABF entry is identifed by a numeric index.
-ABF data includes a list of interfaces the ABF attache to, the forwarding paths, and the associated ACL name.
+The plugin defines an ABF entry with a numeric index.
+ABF data includes a list of interfaces the ABF attaches to, the forwarding paths, and the associated ACL name.

-The ACL represents a dependency for the given ABF; If the ACL is not present, the KV Scheduler will cache the until the ACL is created.
+The ACL represents a dependency for the given ABF; The KV Scheduler will cache the ABF configuration until you create the ACL.
 The same applies for ABF interfaces.

 ---